 One of the first things you’ll want to do when you get your first job out of college is set up an automatic transfer to a savings account.
 With every paycheck you get, deposit a set amount into savings.
 Try saving 10% from each paycheck.
 If that’s too much, start with 5% and work your way up.
 When the money goes straight from your paycheck to a saving account, you’ll be less likely to spend it.
 This will help you establish a good savings routine early on.

-Get off to a great start with an EZ Savings Account and EZ Checking Account.
+Get off to a great start with a Reward YA!
+Savings Account and Reward YA!
+Checking Account.
 These accounts will give you a solid financial foundation and you’ll learn how to budget responsibly and live within your means.

 Don’t Just Budget, Manage Your Money Instead